 - Role Models

 - Bright and colorful pictures

-Have you ever heard of the saying, “A picture is worth a thousand words.”?
+Also, have you ever heard of the saying, “A picture is worth a thousand words”?

-Here’s a secret: I’ve always wanted to visit Italy and one of the many pictures that helps me calm my mood is the one below.
-If there was one place I wish I can be at this moment, it would be in Venice, Italy while riding a gondola!
+I’ve always wanted to visit Italy and one of the many pictures that helps me calm my mood is the one below.
+If there was one place I wish I can be at this moment, it would be Venice, Italy!